duke-doki/where_to_go/README.md

 ### Requirements

-Python3 should be already installed.
+Python 3.10 should be already installed.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies:
 ```bash
 pip install -r requirements.txt